-Make sure you have a pair of closed in shoes to climb the sharps rocks up and over into the Blue Lagoon on Labengki Island.
+Make sure you have a pair of closed in shoes to climb the sharps rocks up and over into the Blue Lagoon.

-Approximately 10 minutes by boat from Blue Lagoon Labengki Island you can find the Kimaboe Hill and Teluk Cinta Viewpoint on Pulau Labengki.
+Approximately 10 minutes by boat from Blue Lagoon you can find the Kimaboe Hill and Teluk Cinta Viewpoint.

 If you have a DJI Mavic Drone, you can fly it from the top of Kimaboe Hill and capture the Teluk Cinta Bay which is in the shape of a love heart from a birds-eye perspective.

-A deserted white sand beach lined with coconut palms and crystal blue water is the description that best describes Pasir Panjang Beach on Labengki Island.
+A deserted white sand beach lined with coconut palms and crystal blue water is the description that best describes Pasir Panjang Beach.

 I used to dream of places like this as a kid, and to be exploring a location such as this one with no one else around was a dream come true.
 I made a rope swing on one of the bent palm trees and lost hours playing around on this beach as the day came to an end.